artemcm/swift-evolution/proposals/0nnn-const-values.md

 Values declared in imported modules do not expose their value as a part of the module interface unless they are `@const`, meaning the compiler is only able to infer compile-time values of non-`@const` declarations declared in the same module.

-The compiler supports compile-time evaluation of expressions consisting of a minimal set of binary expressions on supported types composed of standard library integer and floating-point operators and user-defined `@const` functions (non-recursive).
+The compiler supports compile-time evaluation of expressions consisting of a _minimal set of binary expressions_ on supported types composed of standard library integer and floating-point operators and user-defined `@const` functions (non-recursive).

 * Supported compile-time-evaluable integer and floating-point binary operations on `@const` and literal values:
     * add, and, or, mul, sdiv, srem, sub, udiv, urem, xor
     * cmp_eq, cmp_ne, cmp_sle, cmp_slt, cmp_sge, cmp_sgt, cmp_ule, cmp_ult, cmp_uge, cmp_ugt

 This proposal’s goal is to establish a baseline compile-time value feature which can grow in scope and functionality over time.
+The above set of operations will be guaranteed to be compile-time evaluable by the compiler for the initial version of the feature.
+Alongside this initial set, we plan to also introduce an experimental compiler feature flag that expands the scope of supported Swift constructs and expression kinds in `@const` expressions to include broader experimental, work-in-progress preview compile-time evaluation capabilities while they are under development and are not ready to be declared fully supported in all future releases - users of this mode will not be able to distribute modules built with this feature enabled which contain `@const` code which is not otherwise `@const`-compliant when the experimental mode is disabled.

 See ‘**Future Directions and Roadmap’** section for more details.

 #### `@const` initializer expressions